Pencilvesterr/osx-setup-config/README.md

 # Post Installation Instructions
 - Turning off cmd + space for mac search, replace with Alfred
+    - Within Alfred set appearance to 'Alfred Modern Dark' and for features turn on 'Folders' and 'Documents'
 - Adding sidebar to be really small and on the side
 - Finder preferences:
     - Make sure that search only looks in the current directory